Image of a person shopping online with text reading The Importance of Product Matching in E-Commerce on QL2's website

 Product matching is one of the most important pieces of your price monitoring playbook, but what exactly is it and what makes it so important?

-What is product matching?
+What is Product Matching?

 Product matching is the secret sauce to a winning retail strategy.
 Product matching is finding the same or similar product to yours across the competitive landscape.
 It’s not always easy or straightforward.
 Some retailers can spend hours manually searching through competitors’ websites and still come up short to what the customer can see in their quick search across the web.